Katidian/stock-analysis/README.md

     TickerIndex = 0
 ```

-The TickerIndex will ultimately be used as in the index in the arrays that we create to hold the volume, starting price and ending price variables as we loop
+The TickerIndex will ultimately be used as the index in the arrays that we create to hold the volume, starting price and ending price variables as we loop
-through the rows of stock performance data (once) and store these metrics for each ticker in our Tickers array.
+through the rows of stock performance data (once) and store these metrics for each ticker.

 ```
     '1b) Create three output arrays